 Their neutrality was guaranteed by the Treaty of London (1839), a breach of this treaty led to the entry of Britain into World War I. The government moved to France on 13th October 1914 and continued to print stamps for use in that locality, also in the small unoccupied parts of Belgium.
 The Germans issued stamps for use in occupied Belgium on 1st October 1914.
 These continued in use throughout the war and were used concurrently with the stamps of the German Western Military Command from 1916.
 The latter were also used in the occupied area of northern France.

-From 1919 Belgian troops occupied part of the Rhineland until 1930 and overprinted stamps were issued for this area.
-Belgium hoped that neutrality would be maintained but Germany invaded in May 1940.
-Belgium is a fascinating philatelic country with collectors specializing in not just the stamps but postal markings and a wide array of interesting booklet panes, railway service stamps and much else besides.
-We recommend the stamp listings in the Stanley Gibbons “Belgium and Luxembourg” catalogue, also in the Michel Volume 6 West – Europa catalogue, also the specialised Belgium Volume 1 catalogue published by Cob.
+From 1919 until 1930, Belgian troops occupied part of the Rhineland and overprinted stamps were issued for this area.
+They hoped that neutrality would be maintained but Germany invaded in May 1940.
+It is a fascinating philatelic country with collectors specializing in stamps but also postal markings, including a wide array of interesting booklet panes, and railway service stamps.